 Soprano Jennifer Rowley’s triumphant Metropolitan Opera début as Musetta in La bohème inspired universal critical praise, with The New York Times raving that she “made a splash […] maneuvering flirtatiously through the crowds and singing with a vibrant, agile voice.”
 Review after review commended both her voice—described as “dark and rich but also extremely flexible and clear” by ConcertoNet—as well as her fine acting.
 The New York Observer admired the “gravitas” that she brought to the final act, saying, “Usually, we have to take the character’s heart of gold on faith, but Ms. Rowley took the trouble to enact it.”
-This season, Rowley sings the title role in a semi-staged production of Samuel Barber’s “heart-breaking family drama” Vanessa with Toledo Opera and returns to The Metropolitan Opera for their productions of Cyrano and Guillaume Tell.
-She will also sing the soprano solo in Rutter’s Requiem with Mid-America Productions.
+This season, Rowley will return to the stage of the Metropolitan Opera in her role debut as Roxane in Alfano’s Cyrano de Bergerac alongside tenor Roberto Alagna, conducted by Marco Armiliato where she was seen earlier in the season for their production of Guillaume Tell.
+She will also sing the title role in a semi-staged production of Samuel Barber’s “heart-breaking family drama” Vanessa with Toledo Opera.

 Last season, Rowley sang a trio of European performances as Leonora in Il trovatore at Opéra de Lille, Théâtre de Caen in France, and Grand Théâtre de Luxembourg; the title role in Tosca at New Orleans Opera; Tove in Schönberg’s Gurre-Lieder with the Orquestra Sinfônica do Estado de São Paulo (OSESP); and returned to The Metropolitan Opera for Bartlett Sher’s new production of Otello.
 Additional recent engagements included débuts as Musetta in La bohème at the Royal Opera House, Covent Garden, Leonora in Il trovatore at the West Australian Opera in Perth, and the title role of Tosca at the Semperoper Dresden.